Tom Crick: Professional service

-Computer science education and digital skills
+Computing education and digital skills

 Crick has been involved with the reform of the school-level science and technology curriculum in Wales since 2010.
 In 2013, he was appointed by the Welsh Government to chair an independent review of the ICT curriculum in Wales.
-Crick argued that Welsh learners were not being given the necessary skills or agency to thrive in our digital world.
+Crick concluded that the existing curriculum did not adequately equip learners with the digital skills required for contemporary education and employment.
+This work treated digital education and skills provision as a large-scale socio-technical system, integrating curriculum design, assessment, teacher capability and supporting digital infrastructure.

 From 2015–2016, Crick chaired the development of the bilingual Digital Competence Framework in Wales, which elevated digital competence (the skills, knowledge and attitudes required to be confident in the use of technologies) to the same statutory position as literacy and numeracy in the new Curriculum for Wales.
 It outlined how schools could incorporate student-centred digital competency into their local curriculum.

 He then led the development of the Science & Technology strand of the new Curriculum for Wales in 2017.
 His efforts united the traditional sciences (physics, chemistry and biology) with computer science and design & technology.
 The new curriculum was published in January 2020 and started phasing in for all schools in Wales from September 2022 onwards.
 Crick was also appointed Chair of the National Network of Excellence in Science & Technology, a £4m Welsh Government strategic investment which focused on supporting STEM teachers in partnership with higher education institutions.

 Crick also chaired Qualification Wales’ 2018 review of ICT sector qualifications, which reported that they were outdated and needed considerable reform, resulting in new GCSE and A-Level qualifications in Digital Technology from 2021 onwards.

 Non-executive and board-level roles

-Crick was a non-executive director of Swansea Bay University Health Board from 2017 to 2024, an inaugural Commissioner of the National Infrastructure Commission for Wales from 2018 to 2022., and a non-executive director of Industry Wales from 2021 to 2024.
-Alongside being a Vice-President of BCS, The Chartered Institute for IT, he was a trustee from 2013 to 2020.
+Crick was a non-executive director of Dŵr Cymru Welsh Water from 2017–2026; a non-executive director of Swansea Bay University Health Board from 2017–2024; an inaugural Commissioner of the National Infrastructure Commission for Wales from 2018–2022; a non-executive director of the Ofcom Advisory Committee for Wales from 2021–2023; and a non-executive director of Industry Wales from 2021–2024.
+Alongside being a Vice-President of BCS, The Chartered Institute for IT, he was a trustee from 2013–2020.
 He has previously been a trustee of the British Science Association and the Campaign for Science and Engineering (both 2011–2017).
-Crick has been a non-executive director of Dŵr Cymru Welsh Water since 2017; he was appointed a trustee of Cumberland Lodge in 2024.